eclecticiq/rundoc/README.md

  ```
 ~~~

-Interpreter will be automatically selected using the highlight tag of the code block (in our example `bash`).
+Interpreter will be automatically selected using the highlight tag of the code block (in above example `bash`).
 If highlight tag is not specified, rundoc will ignore that code block.

-You can also replay all the actions using the output from running a markdown file.
-Replay will execute all commands as found in the output file.
+Rundoc can save json file after execution, which contains all code blocks and their outputs.
+You can also replay all the actions by running this output file.

 ### Run markdown file